jkcsxw/react-electron-app-template/README.md

 npm start
 ```
 ## Notice
-notive there may need to rewrite some files of grunt or asar or packager on non-windows machine
+notive there may need to rewrite some files of grunt or asar or packager on non-windows machine.

+Notive when you run npm run pack-asar, there may be some problems using rm under windows.
+I used wsl to run this script.

 ## Preview
 ![Preview](./preview.png)